androneus14/E-Commerce-BackEnd/README.md

     WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database

+## Installation

+1. Clone the git repository.
+2. Run npm install to install dependencies.
+3. Log in to your MySQL and input source db/schema.sql and to access the schema.
+Then input use ecommerce_db to select the correct database.
+4. Once those steps have been executed, quit out of your MySQL and input npm run seed to seed data to your database.
+5. Once that's done, input
+   node server.js
+   to start running the application.

 ## Screenshots

 ## Technology

+1. Node.js
+2. MySQL
+3. Express
+4. Sequelize
+5. Dotenv

 ## Links